AI-Learning-Projects/job_assistant_ai/README.md

 Fix Known Issues:
 ~~1. duplicate input handling~~
-2. for out of scope feedback, use default model
+~~2. for out of scope feedback, use default model~~
+3. Convert steps into Router Chain from LangChain
+4. Provide links to job posting / linked n profile as resume for user input

 ## Conclusion